| |

 Check it out

-Of course I have to pick a state to investigate, so I chose my home state, Arizona.
+Of course, I have to pick a state to investigate, so I chose my home state, Arizona.
 I was pleasantly surprised by the facts shared in the book.
-Not only does it share major city highlights, it offers up some of the lesser known attractions.
+Not only does it share major city highlights, but it also offers some of the lesser-known attractions.
 Phoenix has a Musical Instrument Museum people love to visit and Tucson has Mission San Xavier del Bac, the oldest intact European structure in Arizona.
 These aren’t the most common places to explore, but they are definitely worth visiting.

 I love the “State of the Art” boxes for each state where they shares famous books, songs, movies, etc. connected to the destination.
 For Arizona they chose “The Painted Desert” song by 10,000 Maniacs and the original Psycho movie.
 I had no idea either one was related to the state, but now I want to go find them and see if I can make the connection.